-Expanding tax options, such as allowing a tax deduction for premiums paid by retirees or for those taxpayers who do not itemize, may make these premiums more affordable whether the retiree has to pay all of the premium or some lesser share.
+Expanding tax options, such as allowing a tax deduction for premiums paid by retirees, allowing retirees to pay for premiums from pre-tax dollars, or allowing a deduction for those taxpayers who do not itemize, may make these premiums more affordable whether the retiree has to pay all of the premium or some lesser share.
 Additionally providing tax credits is another option for reducing taxes, thus making premiums more affordable.
-Currently, there is a tax credit available on a limited basis for a select group of individuals.29 Credits could be expanded and designed to cover a retiree's entire share of premiums, could be limited to a specific dollar amount, could be linked to income or any combination of the three.
+Currently, there is a tax credit available on a limited basis for a select group of individuals.33 Credits could be expanded and designed to cover a retiree's entire share of premiums, could be limited to a specific dollar amount, could be linked to income or any combination of the three.
 However, establishing tax credits for health insurance raises complex issues.
 One important question is whether the credit would be the same for all taxpayers or more generous for those with lower incomes.
 The credits would need to be large enough to encourage individuals to buy the insurance, but might also have the adverse effect of providing employers with an incentive to reduce their commitment to health insurance.
 Additionally, if individuals with tax credits did not have access to the group market, they might have limited and/or only expensive options for buying health insurance, thus limiting the buying power of the credit.